-To submit an application through http://www.grants.gov/ (Grants.gov), an applicant must register for a Grants.gov user ID and password.
+To submit an application through Home | GRANTS.GOV (Grants.gov), an applicant must register for a Grants.gov user ID and password.
 This process can take three to five business days or as long as four weeks if all steps are not completed correctly.
-Information about the Grants.gov registration process for organizations can be found at http://www.grants.gov/web/grants/applicants/organization-registration.html.
+Information about the Grants.gov registration process for organizations can be found at Organization Registration | GRANTS.GOV.
 Organizations already registered with Grants.gov do not need to re-register; however, all registered organizations must keep their SAM registration, which includes the Central Contractor Registration (CCR) database, up-to-date through sam.gov or their applications will not be accepted by Grants.gov.